Materials & Methods in Cosmetic Dentistry

 Until recently, all-porcelain restorations were used with caution because of two inherent problems: the risk of brittle fracture and the abrasive wear of opposing tooth structure.
 Brittle fracture is generally attributed to the rapid, uninterrupted propagation of cracks, usually beginning at a flaw in the ceramic.
 This failure is often initiated at the internal surface.
 Aluminous oxide has been added to increase the strength of dental porcelains.
 However, aluminous crowns fit very poorly due to the shrinkage during baking procedures.
 Therefore, dental ceramics fused to metal substrates have been the preferred treatment modality.

 Metal bases affect the aesthetics of porcelain by decreasing the light transmission through the restoration and by creating metal-ion discoloration.
 In addition, some patients may have allergic reactions or other sensitivities to metals.
 These drawbacks have prompted the development of new all-ceramic systems that do not require metal, yet have the high strength and precision fit of ceramometal systems.
-Among the systems available today are the powder-slurry ceramics (e.g. Optec HSP, Duceram LFC), castable ceramics (e.g. Dicor), machinable ceramics (e.g. Cerec Vitablocks, Dicor MGC), infiltrated ceramics (e.g. In-Ceram), and pressable ceramics (e.g. IPS Empress, Optec Pressable Ceramic).
+Among the systems available today are the powder-slurry ceramics (e.g. Optec HSP, Duceram LFC), castable ceramics (e.g. Dicor), machinable ceramics (e.g. Cerec Vitablocks, Dicor MGC), infiltrated ceramics (e.g. In-Ceram), and pressable ceramics (e.g. IPS Empress, IPS E.max, Optec Pressable Ceramic).

 IPS Empress is a heat-pressed glass ceramic that has superior mechanical properties for several reasons.
 The high shrinkage of leucite crystals creates compressive stress in the vitreous phase, which prevents the development of surface cracks.
 The randomly oriented leucite crystals are tightly packed in the vitreous phase and stop the propagation of micro-cracks.
 The combination of heat pressing, initial firing, and stain and glaze of the veneers creates an additional 50% increase in strength.
 This higher cohesive strength and fracture toughness allows for thicker areas of porcelain with a lesser risk of fracture.
 Unbonded glazed IPS Empress has a flexural strength of 215 MPa compared to 71 MPa of feldspatic porcelain, 114 MPa of Dicor, 167 MPa of Optec HSP, and 419 MPa of In-Ceram.